semgrep/semgrep-docs/docs/semgrep-ci.md

 Semgrep CI is configured through workflow files specific to the CI environment in which it runs.
 This is a reference for most common options, but you can see all available settings with `--help`.

-## Adding to GitHub CI/CD
+## Adding to GitHub Actions

-To configuring Semgrep CI in GitHub, set configuration options under the `with:` block of your workflow YAML file.
-Option names are camel-cased in the workflow configuration file.
-This means that `--audit-on push` changes to `auditOn: push`.
+To add Semgrep CI to GitHub Actions, add a `.github/workflows/semgrep.yml` file to your repository.
+Follow the [workflow syntax for GitHub Actions](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions).
+See this [example GitHub Actions workflow configuration](sample-ci-configs.md#github-actions) for Semgrep CI.

 ## Adding to GitLab CI/CD

-To configure Semgrep CI in GitLab, set configuration options under the block for the Semgrep CI job in your `.gitlab-ci.yml` file.
+To add Semgrep CI to GitLab CI/CD, add a block for the Semgrep CI job to your `.gitlab-ci.yml` file.
+Follow [GitLab’s configuration guide for the .gitlab-ci.yml file](https://docs.gitlab.com/ee/ci/yaml/gitlab_ci_yaml.html).
+See this [example GitLab CI/CD configuration](sample-ci-configs.md#gitlab-ci) for Semgrep CI.

 ## Selecting rules and rulesets

-Semgrep CI lets you scan code with rules and rulesets published through the Semgrep Registry, individual users’ saved rules (snippets), or a combination of both.
+Semgrep CI lets you scan code with rules and rulesets published through the [Semgrep Registry](https://semgrep.dev/explore), individual users’ saved rules (snippets), or a combination of both.
 Each has an associated configuration indicator, for example:

 - Rulesets use indicators like `p/security-audit` ([a popular auditing ruleset](https://semgrep.dev/p/r2c-security-audit))
 - Individual rules use indicators like `r/javascript.lang.security.spawn-git-clone.spawn-git-clone` ([a rule to prevent remote `whoami` execution](https://semgrep.dev/r/javascript.lang.security.spawn-git-clone))
-- Users’ snippets saved from the [Semgrep Playground](https://semgrep.dev/editor) use indicators like `s/xYz` or `s/john:named-rule`
+- User snippets saved from the [Semgrep Playground](https://semgrep.dev/editor) use indicators like `s/xYz` or `s/john:named-rule`

-Explore the Semgrep Registry’s [rules and rulesets here](https://semgrep.dev/explore).

-The format for specifying rules and rulesets depends on the CI environment.

-By default, Semgrep CI will look for rules specified by configs in the `.semgrep.yml` file in your repository, or load all rules from the `.semgrep/` directory in your repository.
+See the sections below to learn how to specify rules and rulesets in different CI environments.
+If no rule configuration is found, Semgrep CI will look for rules specified by configs in the `.semgrep.yml` file in your repository, or load all rules from the `.semgrep/` directory in your repository.
 If none of these provide a configuration, Semgrep CI will exit with a failing status code.

+### Specifying rule configuration in GitHub Actions

+If not already present, add a `.github/workflows/semgrep.yml` file to your repository.
+Use the `with` key to specify rule configurations in the job that runs Semgrep CI in your workflow.
+See this [example GitHub Actions workflow configuration](sample-ci-configs.md#github-actions).

+### Specifying rule configuration in GitLab CI/CD

+In your repository’s `.gitlab-ci.yml` file, specify rule configurations using the variable `INPUT_CONFIG` inside the job that runs Semgrep CI in your pipeline.
+You may specify multiple configurations, each on its own line.
+See this [example GitLab CI/CD configuration](sample-ci-configs.md#gitlab-ci).

+### Rule configuration in other CI environments

+In your repository’s `.gitlab-ci.yml` file, specify rule configurations using the variable `INPUT_CONFIG` inside the job that runs Semgrep CI in your pipeline.
+You may specify multiple configurations, each on its own line.
+See this [example GitLab CI configuration](sample-ci-configs.md#gitlab-ci).

 ## Ignoring files & directories